UoB-OOP/coms10017/summative/assessment.md

 You should submit before the deadline:

 1. A brief **PDF** report (we expect this to be at least 1 page as a summary of what has been done, and 2 pages maximum reflecting on achievements.
-A strict maximum of 3 pages applies where, for first class marks, the report should include some brief critical reflection on the merits and limitations of your work). **The file must be named report.pdf**
+A strict maximum of 3 pages applies where the report should include some brief critical reflection on the merits and limitations of your work). **The file must be named report.pdf**
 2. A compiling, building and running version of Scotland Yard including all source code to BlackBoard before the deadline in form of one single zip file called `sy.zip`.
 Your sub-projects